daddykev/stardust-dsp/README.md

 **Join us in democratizing music streaming.
 True open source, no compromises.**

 *Star ⭐ the repo to follow our progress!
-With Phase 1 complete and Phase 2 underway, we're building the future of open-source music streaming.
-Perfect for testing your Stardust Distro deliveries or launching your own streaming service.*
+With Phase 1 & 2 complete, the platform can now receive and process DDEX deliveries.
+Phase 3 (Core Streaming) is next - help us build the audio player and streaming infrastructure!*